🌅 Building Semantic Search for 100k+ Creative Assets

 - • Exponential backoff and retry logic

-- • Pinecone pre checks to avoid duplicate embeddings
+- • Pinecone pre-checks to avoid duplicate vectors

 - • Metadata mapping for HubSpot integration

-The pipeline completed more than 253k embedding units with a total compute cost of $25, reduced to $8 after Google Cloud credits.
+The pipeline processed more than 253k embedding units.
+Total compute cost was $25, reduced to about $8 after credits.

 Pinecone provided fast similarity search with minimal operational overhead.